vindolin/selecta/README.md

 Use up and down arrows to navigate the list.

-Escape/Backspace returns to the search input.
+Escape/Backspace on the result list returns to the search input.

+Escape on the search input closes selecta.

 Press enter to copy the selected entry to the console.